NicholasBrown-01/data-structures-and-algorithms/java/datastructures/READMEUpdated.md

 - If the value is not divisible by 3 or 5, simply turn the number into a String.

 ![Code Challenge 18 Whiteboard.png](lib%2FScreenshots%2FCode%20Challenge%2018%20Whiteboard.png)

+## Code Challenge 26

+Selection and sort:

+- Given pseudocode create a whitboard walkthrough of the provided array.
+- Convert the pseudocode into working code in your language
+- Present a complete set of working tests

+This code was done as a group with Nick Brown, Kyle Knight, Ryan Gosselin, Juan Olmedo

+**Resources canvas examples, gpt.